 In the event of financial problems or difficulties in paying a bill, the electricity or gas supplier should be contacted as soon as possible.
 For example, payment in instalments or a later payment of the bill may be agreed with the energy company.
 In such situations, many suppliers reach a solution together with their customers.

-For further information regarding to Provision of a basic level of service (telephone connection, internet, electricity, etc.) go to oesterreich.gv.at.
+Information regarding to provision of a basic level of service (telephone connection, internet, electricity, etc.) can also be found on oesterreich.gv.at.

 - Electricity and gas tariffs in Austria (→ E-Control)

 - Switching suppliers (→ E-Control)German text

 - Gas conversion check to verify the information on the gas bill (→ E-Control)